 There’s no way to get all the body benefits of yoga if you’re not nailing the right form.
 Liforme’s yoga mat helps you stay centered — literally — with smart markings that point out where your hands, feet and center should be for proper positioning.
 (The marks are etched right into the surface of the mat, so they’ll be there as long as you are.)
 This mat is on the slimmer end of the spectrum at 4.2mm, but there’s an extra felt portion sandwiched between the natural rubber layers that provides additional support and stability.
 And at nearly 73 inches long, there’s plenty of room for you to deepen those lunges.

 For all the rubber mats you’ve used or looked at, have you ever considered cork?
 The material serves just as much of a purpose in the studio as it does in a wine bottle (…even if that purpose is a little different).
 Cork is naturally antimicrobial, preventing bacteria, mold and mildew from growing on your yoga mat, and it even tends to repel dirt, hair and dust.
 It also gives great grip — the more moisture the natural surface absorbs, the stickier it gets.
-Mantra’s 5mm mix of cork and rubber is extra dense, which will boost your stability and put a little more joint protection between you and the floor.
+Everyday Yoga’s Cork Mat offers 5mm of eco-friendly natural cork and rubber to keep you stable and safe during everything from easy stretches to a more intense Bikram session.

 One of the best parts of yoga is that you can practice anywhere — you just need a mat that can make the trek, too.
 That’s why Yoga Design Lab created this super portable hybrid towel/mat.
 The top layer is absorbent suede microfiber (made from recycled plastic bottles), which soaks up moisture so you can stay in position.
 The base is made from natural tree rubber and just cushy enough to protect your joints, even though the whole mat is a mere 1.5mm thick.
 With so little bulk to manage, it couldn’t be easier to fold the entire thing up and stash it in your bag, backpack or suitcase.